This chapter deals extensively with how to build a good relationship with clients.

 Now you probably think that giving your clients rewards is a whole new expense that you shouldn’t have to deal with, especially when you are just starting on your journey as a personal trainer.

-The thing is, rewarding clients, those that give their all or those that are loyal doesn’t have to break the bank at all.
+The thing is, rewarding clients who give their all or those who are loyal doesn’t have to break the bank at all.
 It’s the thought that counts more than anything.

 Start with something simple.

 If you keep excellent records – and you should – you will know every one of your client’s birth dates.